zemelkajakub/zonda-wallet-monitor/README.md

 ## Environment variables

 Fill .env file with Zonda API key, API secret, SendGrid API key, sender mail (SendGrid configured sender with API key permissions) and receiver email address.

+If RECEIVER_EMAIL_ADDRESS variable will be empty, SENDER_EMAIL_ADDRESS value will be used instead.

 ## Docker Compose